chaitanyaprem/myThoughts/index.md

 ### [Ideas](ideas.md)
 ### [Problems good to solve](problems.md)

-# Topics I have thought of and detailing
+# Topics I have thought of and their details

 ## City transportation
 - [Survey and feedback system](transport_system.md) for efficient utilization of buses and new routes.